 - numbness or tingling in the tongue, lips, or cheeks

-If someone thinks their blood sugar levels are too low, they may want to consume something with sugar or carbs, such as fruit juice, and check their blood glucose levels if they have an underlying condition such as diabetes.
+If a person thinks their blood sugar levels are too low, they may want to consume food with sugar or carbs, such as fruit juice.
+They can check their blood glucose levels if they have an underlying condition such as diabetes.

-If blood glucose levels dip below 70 mg/dL, the American Diabetes Association suggests following the 15–15 rule.
+When blood glucose levels fall below 70 mg/dL, the American Diabetes Association suggests following the 15–15 rule.
 This means eating 15 grams (g) of carbs, waiting 15 minutes, then retesting glucose levels.
 If they are still low, a person should repeat the process.

 People with conditions that can cause severe hypoglycemia, such as diabetes, may receive a glucagon kit to keep at home.
 Glucagon is a hormone that can help manage blood glucose levels.
-A healthcare professional will teach them how and when to use the kit.
+A healthcare professional will teach the person how and when to use the kit.

 A stroke can occur when a blood clot blocks a vessel carrying blood to the brain.
-This is called an ischemic stroke.
-Less commonly, a stroke may happen when a blood vessel in the brain ruptures, which is called a hemorrhagic stroke.
+Doctors call this an ischemic stroke.
+Less commonly, a stroke may happen when a blood vessel in the brain ruptures.
+Doctors call this a hemorrhagic stroke.

-Strokes can cause blurred vision in one or both eyes and a sudden, severe headache.
+They can cause blurred vision in one or both eyes and a sudden, severe headache.
+Other symptoms include: